 Cri du chat syndrome is rare with an incidence of 1 in 15,000-50,000 births 1.

-Medial tibial crest friction syndrome, also known as medial tibial condyle friction syndrome, is a rare entity characterized by the symptomatic inflammation resulting from extra-capsular friction of the medial collateral ligament (MCL) of the knee on the medial tibial crest 1-3.
+Medial tibial crest friction syndrome, also known as medial tibial condyle friction syndrome, is a rare entity characterised by the symptomatic inflammation resulting from extra-capsular friction of the medial collateral ligament (MCL) of the knee on the medial tibial crest 1-3.